Development of the hospital-acquired complications (HACs) list

 Development of the HACs list involved a literature review, environmental scan, clinician-driven reports, a proof-of-concept study and subsequent refinements.

-The Commission and the Independent Hospital Pricing Authority established a Joint Working Party (JWP) in 2012 to consider potential approaches to pricing for safety and quality in public hospital services in Australia.
+The Commission and the Independent Health and Aged Care Pricing Authority (IHACPA) established a Joint Working Party (JWP) in 2012 to consider potential approaches to pricing for safety and quality in public hospital services in Australia.

 Measurement is foundational to advancing safety and quality improvement.
 To understand what the major safety issues are across the care continuum, meaningful metrics are required to identify, measure and proactively mitigate patient safety risks.
 The JWP therefore also considered how existing data that is routinely generated from the patient medical record (patient clinical data) could be used to drive improvements in healthcare safety and quality.

 A literature review of existing Australian and international approaches to pricing for safety and quality was undertaken in 2013.
 It found that:

 - Linking quality and safety with hospital funding is being considered and implemented by many countries, using a variety of approaches

 - The evidence for the material impact of such schemes on patient outcomes remains equivocal

 - Evidence demonstrates that the provision of relevant and timely clinical information to clinicians and managers is an effective driver of safety and quality improvement.